clearxu/SPT/README.md

 # ANONYMOUS
+# NOTE:
-# (1) This version is for review only and does not contain any author information.
+## (1) This version is for review only and does not contain any author information.
-# (2) The full version will be uploaded after the acceptance of the paper.
+## (2) The full version will be uploaded after the acceptance of the paper.

 ## SPT